 Process Lasso allows for full control of running processes.
-Tame unruly processes with ProBalance to maintain system responsiveness during high CPU loads.
-Create rules and persistent settings such as CPU affinities and priorities, and much more.
+Users can tame unruly processes with ProBalance to maintain system responsiveness during high CPU loads, create rules and persistent settings such as CPU affinities and priorities, and much more.
 Make apps run your way!

 Process Lasso also allows users to automate and tweak how applications are run through a number of unique and helpful functions.
 These include persistent priority classes, persistent CPU affinities, disallowed processes, per-process power profiles, a process watchdog for advanced rules, process instance count limits, multiple instance balancing and much more!
 These features give you the ability to control how programs utilize your computer’s resources based on automatically applied settings.
 With Process Lasso, you can decide exactly how you want your processes to run.

 Process Lasso is the ultimate Windows CPU affinity changer.
 The CPU affinity specifies the set of CPU cores an application is able to execute on.
 With Process Lasso, you can control this with a persistent setting that applies every time the application is run, or change it dynamically while the application is running once a threshold is met.
 The CPU affinity is commonly changed to limit CPU use or improve performance.